mkristian/ark_ascended_server/README.md

 loginctl enable-linger $USER
 ```

-Checkout this repository
+Checkout this repository into the home directory of the current user
 ```bash
 git clone https://github.com/mkristian/ark_ascended_server.git $HOME
 ```

-Setup the docker container as services
+Setup the docker container as services (needs the checkout into the home directory to work like this)
 ```bash
 systemctl --user enable steamcmd.service systemctl --user enable the_island.service